boltops-tools/terraspace-docs/backend-config/statefile-approaches.md

 The nice thing about this approach is the increased isolation of running `terraform apply`.
 We won't be touching the statefile that affects the VPC, so we know that it cannot be affected.
 Though there's rarely a one-size-that-fits-all approach, this approach provides good flexibility and isolation protection.

 A downside with this approach is the extra coordination is required.
 Essentially, "orchestration" now gets moved away from terraform itself to us/humans.
 For example, the VPC layer must be provisioned first.
-Then the other layers can be deployed.We have to either manually coordinate or add another build process outside of terraform to help coordinate.
+Then the other layers can be deployed.
+We have to either manually coordinate or add another build process outside of terraform to help coordinate.
 A CI/CD system here may help.
+When you have one state file per env, coordination given for free.
+Separate stacks require extra coordination.

 You also have to "stitch" the layers together with outputs and inputs.
 IE: You'll feed the vpc id into the db, compute, app layers.
 The [terraform_remote_state](https://www.terraform.io/docs/providers/terraform/d/remote_state.html) data source may also help.

 An interesting point here is how we design the stacks, and group modules together affect the required level of coordination.
 For example, a fully distributed system with thousands of tiny microservice will require more coordination than a monolith.
+Ideally, stacks should be as self-sufficient as possible, else cost of coordination will be high.

-Here's an example of this setup with terraspace:
+All that being said, here's an example of this setup with terraspace:

 config/backend.rb